Financial risks and opportunities

 In principle, the Group’s operating and financial risk exposures underlying its financial risks and opportunities can be divided into symmetrical and asymmetrical risk and opportunity profiles.
 With the symmetrical risk and opportunity profiles (e.g. currency exposures), risks and opportunities exist equally, while with the asymmetrical risk and opportunity profiles (e.g. credit and country exposures), the risks outweigh the opportunities.

-Daimler is generally exposed to risks and opportunities from changes in market prices such as currency exchange rates, interest rates, commodity prices and share prices.
+Daimler is generally exposed to risks and opportunities from changes in market prices such as currency exchange rates, interest rates and commodity prices.
 Market price changes can have a negative or positive influence on the Group’s profitability, cash flows and financial position.
-Daimler manages and monitors market price risks and opportunities primarily in the context of its operational business and financing activities, and applies derivative financial instruments for hedging purposes where needed, thus limiting both market price risks and opportunities.
+Daimler systematically manages and monitors market price risks and opportunities primarily in the context of its operational business and financing activities, and applies derivative financial instruments for hedging purposes where needed, thus limiting both market price risks and opportunities.

-In addition, the Group is exposed to credit and country-related risks, risks of restricted access to capital markets and risks of early credit repayment requirements.
+In addition, the Group is exposed to credit-, country- and liquidity-related risks, risks of restricted access to capital markets, risks of early credit repayment requirements and risks from changes in credit ratings.
 As part of the risk management process, Daimler regularly assesses these risks by considering changes in key economic indicators and market information.
 Pension plan assets to cover retirement and healthcare benefits (market-sensitive investments including equities and interest-bearing securities) are not included in the following analysis.

 Exchange rate risks and opportunities

 The Daimler Group’s global orientation means that its business operations and financial transactions are connected with risks and opportunities related to fluctuations in currency exchange rates.
-This applies in particular to fluctuations against the euro of the US dollar, Chinese renminbi, British pound and other currencies such as those of growth markets.
+This applies in particular to fluctuations of the euro against the US dollar, Chinese renminbi, British pound and other currencies such as those of growth markets.
 An exchange rate risk or opportunity arises in business operations primarily when revenue is generated in a currency different from that of the related costs (transaction risk).
-This applies in particular to the Mercedes-Benz Cars division, as a major portion of its revenue is generated in foreign currencies while most of its production costs are denominated in euros.
-The Daimler Trucks division is also exposed to such transaction risks, but to a lesser degree because of its worldwide production network.
+This applies in particular to Mercedes-Benz Cars & Vans.
+A major portion of its revenue is generated in foreign currencies while most of its production costs are denominated in euros.
+Daimler Trucks & Buses is also exposed to such transaction risks, but to a lesser degree because of its worldwide production network.
 Regularly updated currency risk exposures are successively hedged with suitable financial instruments (predominantly currency forwards and options) in accordance with exchange rate expectations, which are continually reviewed, whereby both risks and opportunities are limited.
 Any overcollateralization caused by changes in exposure is generally reversed by suitable measures without delay.
-Exchange rate risks and opportunities also exist in connection with the translation into euros of the net assets, revenues and expenses of the companies of the Group outside the euro zone (translation risk); these risks are generally not hedged.
+Exchange rate risks and opportunities also exist in connection with the translation into euros of the net assets, revenues and expenses of the companies of the Group outside the euro zone (translation risk); these risks are not generally hedged.

 Interest rate risks and opportunities

 Changes in interest rates can create risks and opportunities for business operations as well as for financial transactions.
 Daimler employs a variety of interest-rate sensitive financial instruments to manage the cash requirements of its business operations on a day-to-day basis.
-Most of these financial instruments are held in connection with the financial services business of Daimler Financial Services.
-Term-congruent refinancing is generally undertaken for the financial services business.
-However, to a certain extent, the funding does not match in terms of maturities and interest rates, which gives rise to the risk of changes in interest rates.
-The funding activities of the industrial business and the financial services business are coordinated centrally at Group level.
+Most of these financial instruments are held in connection with the financial services business of Daimler Mobility.
+Interest rate risks and opportunities arise when fixed-interest periods are not congruent between the asset and liability sides of the balance sheet.
+By means of refinancing coordinated with the terms of the financing agreements, the risk of maturity mismatch is minimized from both an interest-rate and a liquidity perspective.
+Remaining interest-rate risks are managed with the use of derivative financial instruments.
+The funding activities of the industrial business and the financial services business are coordinated at Group level.
 Derivative interest rate instruments such as interest rate swaps are used to achieve the desired interest rate maturities and asset/liability structures (asset and liability management).

 Commodity price risks and opportunities

-Daimler is exposed to country risks that primarily result from cross-border financing or collateralization for Group companies or customers, from investments in subsidiaries, joint ventures, and from cross-border trade receivables.
+Country risk describes the risk of financial loss resulting from changes in political, economic, legal or social conditions in the respective country, for example due to sovereign measures such as expropriation or a ban on currency transfers.
+Daimler is exposed to country risks that primarily result from cross-border financing or collateralization for Group companies or customers, from investments in subsidiaries and joint ventures, and from cross-border trade receivables.
 Country risks also arise from cross-border cash deposits with financial institutions.
-The Group addresses these risks by setting country limits (e.g. for cross-border financing of customers and for hard-currency portfolios from financial services companies) and through investment-protection insurance against political risks in high-risk countries.
+The Group addresses these risks by setting country limits (e.g. for hard-currency portfolios of Daimler Mobility companies) and through investment-protection insurance against political risks in high-risk countries.
 Daimler also has an internal rating system that divides all countries in which it operates into risk categories.
+The possible impact of country risks has risen due to the increase in cross-border exposure and a changed risk situation in various countries.

 Risks of restricted access to capital markets